GaneshEiGo/ei-climate-anime-atmospheric-time-shift/README.md

 Possible visual indicators include:

-falling rain patterns
-snow particles
+rainfall zones
+snowfall regions
 storm clusters

-This allows users to identify rainfall zones and storm regions visually.
+These visualizations allow users to quickly identify precipitation areas.

 ---

 ## Cloud Layer

-Cloud coverage is visualized as animated cloud fields across the map.
+Cloud systems are visualized as animated cloud patterns across the globe.

-Users can see how cloud systems move across continents and oceans.
+Users can observe how cloud systems evolve and travel across regions.

-This provides insight into developing weather systems.
+Cloud movement often indicates developing weather systems.

 ---

 ## Storm Tracking

-Large storm systems such as cyclones or hurricanes can be highlighted and tracked across time.
+Major weather systems such as hurricanes, cyclones, and large storm fronts can be tracked across the map.

-Storm paths may be visualized through:
+Storm systems may display:

+movement direction
-moving storm icons
+storm intensity
-animated pressure systems
-trajectory indicators
+predicted path

-This allows users to understand how storms evolve.
+This allows users to understand how large weather systems develop and travel.

 ---

-# Time Exploration System
+# Atmospheric Time Navigation

-Weather is not static.
+Weather is a constantly evolving system.

-Ei Climate includes a time navigation system allowing users to move forward through forecasts.
+Ei Climate introduces a time navigation system that allows users to explore atmospheric changes across time.

-The interface includes a time slider that allows users to:

-view upcoming weather forecasts
-observe storm development
-see temperature changes over time

-Users can watch atmospheric changes unfold.
+Users can move forward through weather forecasts and observe how atmospheric systems evolve.

 ---

+## Forecast Time Controls

+The platform allows users to explore weather forecasts across multiple time horizons.

+Example forecast intervals include:

+5 minutes ahead
+30 minutes ahead
+1 hour ahead
+Tomorrow
+Several days ahead
+Up to 10–15 days into the future

+The global weather map dynamically updates as the user changes the selected time.

+---

+## Time Slider Interface

+A time slider allows users to smoothly navigate across weather forecasts.

+The slider enables movement between:

+past weather conditions
+current weather
+future forecasts

+This allows users to explore atmospheric evolution continuously.

+---

+## Weather Playback Mode

+Users can enable playback mode to watch weather systems evolve automatically.

+Examples include:

+storm systems forming and moving
+temperature patterns shifting
+wind circulation changes
+precipitation zones expanding or disappearing

+Playback mode allows users to visually understand how weather evolves across time.

+---

+## Future Date Selection

+Users can also select a specific future date.

+The system will display predicted atmospheric conditions for that day.

+This allows users to explore questions such as:

+What will the weather look like tomorrow?

+How will storms move this week?

+What will global temperature distribution look like next week?

+---

-# Weather Cards
+# Weather Information Cards

-When a user taps any location on the map, a weather card appears.
+When users tap a location on the map, a weather information card appears.

-The card may include:
+The card displays detailed local data including:

 temperature
 wind speed and direction